jjburton/cgmTools/mayaTools/cgm/docs/quickstart.rst

 These help docs will be continued to be fleshed out.
 We currently only have about 20% coverage on tools

-   * In que:
+   * Toolbox/Toolbox ui started 08.17.207
-      * cgmTop menu - finish
+   * Knowledge - Added 08.17.2017
-      * AttrTools
-      * Marking Menu

 Bugs
 ^^^^^^^

    * `2017`
-      * General ui slow down
+      * General ui slow down - This seems to be an issue with 2017.
+Rebooting the computer resolves and sometimes force stopping Python.
+Continuing to investigate.
-   * dynParentTool crash - Potential fix in bugs branch we're testing
+   * dynParentTool crash - ``Patch testing`` - Potential fix in bugs branch we're testing

 Features/Updates
 ^^^^^^^^^^^^^^^^^^

 * **MRS** - Morpheus Rig System
 * **cgmSetTools** - 2.0 rewrite needed
+* **Build Pulls** - Working on a method to make getting update much easier